 Background information

-Pursuant to Article 21.2 of Directive 2002/59/EC as amended, any information received by the competent authority in accordance with Article 17 shall, upon request, be provided to other competent authorities for safety reasons, at any time.
+Pursuant to Article 21.2 of the VTMIS Directive, any information received by the competent authority in accordance with Article 17 shall, upon request, be provided to other competent authorities for safety reasons, at any time.
 In support of this objective, SSN contains a repository of Incident Reports where all the messages notified by Member States are indexed and made available upon request.
 Incident Reports that are not distributed are primarily for “information” purposes, and are typically used for consultation, risk assessment and tracking of incidents for a particular ship, etc.

 As indicated in section 3.1.1, the status of an incident, and the associated Incident Report, can change, if the Member State concerned has the possibility to carry out an assessment or inspection in order to verify whether the safety of the ship may be affected or shipping safety may be compromised.